Lenalidomide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, or any other blood disease.
-Tell your doctor if you are lactose-intolerant.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, lactose intolerance, high blood pressure, high cholesterol, or a history of heart attack or stroke.
+Tell your doctor if you smoke.

 Possible Side Effects While Using This Medicine